antoniokly/Departures/README.md

 # Departures

 ## Introduction
 Departures is a travel planning mobile app that allows users to search for public transport service departures with fitering features.
-The app is developed by React Native cross-platform framework.
+This app is developed by React Native cross-platform framework.
 For details, visit https://facebook.github.io/react-native/

 ## Screenshots